Armand Dorville: Persecution during the Occupation of France

 When Nazi Germany invaded France in 1940, and anti-Jewish laws were imposed, Dorville took refuge in Cubjac, in Périgord, where he died in 1941.

 His estate which included furniture, paintings, drawings, sculptures, books and manuscripts, was put up for auction.
 Under the title "a Parisian amateur's cabinet", the main part, from June 24 to 27, 1942 at the Hotel Savoy in Nice, included 450 works by Bonnard, Vuillard, Renoir, Manet, Signac, Caillebotte, Daumier, Degas, Vallotton, Delacroix, Rodin, Carpeaux and Constantin Guys.

 The Commissariat-General for Jewish Affairs (Commissariat aux questions juives) sent an administrator, Amédée Croze, who informed the auctioneer that he would seize the proceeds, which exceeded nine million francs.
 The Dorville family received nothing at the time.
 Dorville's sister Valentine, his two daughters and his two granddaughters, aged two and four died in deportation to Auschwitz.

 The Louvre's René Huyghe, who knew the collection belonged to Dorville, bought twelve lots with French government funds for France's museums.

-The paintings were hung in French museums, and the story remained secret for seventy years until the French researcher Emmanuelle Polack was hired in 2020 by the Louvre to investigate the provenances artworks and immediately found ten Nazi-looted paintings in its collections.
+The paintings were hung in French museums, and the story remained secret for seventy years until the French researcher Emmanuelle Polack was hired in 2020 by the Louvre to investigate the provenance of its artworks and immediately found ten Nazi-looted paintings in its collections.

 Claims for restitution

-Some artworks from Dorville's collection turned up in the stash of Cornelius Gurlitt, the son of one of Hitler's official art dealers.
-Hildebrand Gurlitt.
-On January 22, 2020 in Berlin, in the presence of Monika Grütters, German Minister of Culture, two paintings by the painter Jean-Louis Forain (1852-1931) and one by Constantin Guys (1802-1892) are to be officially returned to Dorville's heirs.
+Some artworks from Dorville's collection turned up in the stash of Cornelius Gurlitt, the son of one of Hitler's official art dealers, Hildebrand Gurlitt.
+On January 22, 2020 in Berlin, in the presence of Monika Grütters, German Minister of Culture, two paintings by the painter Jean-Louis Forain (1852-1931) and one by Constantin Guys (1802-1892) were to be officially returned to Dorville's heirs.